kimruddock/pawelgrzybek.github.io/_drafts/2017-06-27-cloning-dom-nodes-and-handling-attached-events.md

 ## jQuery clone() method

 Popular DOM libraries like jQuery, YUI and Moo have their own methods for events delegation and I highly recommend using them if you can.
 The most popular one — jQuery —  uses a wrapper methods to deal with events.
-It internally tracks all the handlers attached to the node so whenever we use [`clone()` method](https://api.jquery.com/clone/) it creates a deep copy that contains source element's events.
+It internally tracks all the handlers attached to the node so whenever we use [`clone()` method](https://api.jquery.com/clone/) it creates a deep copy (optional argument) that contains source element's events.

 ```js
 $('.js-source div').clone(true).appendTo('.js-destination')